dlmacedo/deep-learning-class/README.md

 # Deep Learning Class

-The code of this repository is used in the deep learning practical lectures in CIn/UFPE, Brazil.
+The code of this repository is used in the deep learning practical lectures.

 ## Frameworks